oleganza/OAPromise/README.md

 # OAPromise v0.1

 Promise is an object returned from an asynchronous API.
 Creator of a promise resolves it asynchronously with either a resulting value, or an error.
-Receiver of the promise uses callbacks to receive the value or error.
+Receiver of the promise attaches callbacks to it to get notified about the value or error.

 OAPromise objects can be passed and stored between different objects.